-L. William Nattress III, CTS-D, CTS-I
+L. William Nattress III, CTS-D, CTS-I, Principal, Biamp Systems

-Mr. Nattress has been recognized by the industry for a number of his facility designs along with assisting many manufacturers in designing and improving system integration products and applications.
+Nattress has been recognized by the industry for a number of his facility designs along with assisting many manufacturers in designing and improving system integration products and applications.
 His extensive "hands on" project experience and interest in his profession have fostered practical and creative approaches for audiovisual systems.
-Mr. Nattress developed the technology concept that lead to construction of Chicago's Millennium Park Video Fountains using LED video wall technology in a true waterfall environment.
+Nattress developed the technology concept that lead to construction of Chicago's Millennium Park Video Fountains using LED video wall technology in a true waterfall environment.
 This project was awarded first place honors by ARCHI-TECH Magazine in 2005 for its design excellence.

 A member of InfoComm’s Professional Education and Training Committee (PETC) since 1999, he has served as chair of the certification subcommittee from 2003-2005 and PETC chair from 2006-2008.
 He is a senior university faculty member for InfoComm.
 He has taught several sessions of InfoComm’s design track courses and presented at InfoComm trade shows both in North America and abroad.
 He played a key leadership role in the technical research and editing of InfoComm’s power and grounding curriculum.
 He was awarded InfoComm’s Educator of the Year in 2009.